aws-samples/aws-do-kubeflow/Container-Root/kubeflow/examples/distributed-training/pytorch/workshop/WORKSHOP_STEPS.md

 2.10 Open the Session Manager window and paste the copied public key into the authorized_keys file and save

 <center><img src="img/cloud9_paste_publickey.png" width="20%"/> </center> <br/><br/>

+To save authorized_keys file, Press Esc to enter Command mode, and then type :wq to write and then hit enter to quit the file.

 2.11 Then click “Next step” in the Cloud9 console and “Create environment” on the Review screen.